12moi/ip1/README.md

 ## BURGER PALACE
-This a moringa restuarant website created on 14/11/2021
+This a moringa restuarant website created by  Moi Shadrack, on 14/11/2021

 ## Decsription
  this is a restuarant website allow visitors to the site to check on the vaiety of meals and dishes the restaurant can offer